HasanHafizurRahman/react-nitro-form/Readme.md

 ## Contributing

-If you'd like to contribute to Formix, please fork the repository and use a feature branch.
+If you'd like to contribute to react-nitro-form, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## License

-Formix is released under the MIT license.
+react-nitro-form is released under the MIT license.
 See `LICENSE` for more information.

 ## Author